Postage stamps and postal history of Australia: Later definitive stamps

-With the accession of George VI in 1936 until the early 1970s, Australian definitives featured the monarch, Australian fauna and Australian flora.
-However, particularly in the late 1950s, the depiction of the monarch – now Elizabeth II – on Australian definitives became confined to the base domestic letter rate and the preceding minor values.
+With the accession of George VI in 1936, until the early 1970s, Australian definitives featured the monarch, Australian fauna and Australian flora.
+However, particularly in the late 1950s, the depiction of the monarch on Australian definitives became confined to the base domestic letter rate and the preceding minor values.
 With the introduction of decimal currency on 14 February 1966, 24 new definitives were issued – the monarch was featured on the minor values (1c to 3c) and on the base domestic letter rate (4c) and the remainder featured Australian birds, Australian marine life, and early Australian maritime explorers.
 A feature of this issue was that where there was a direct conversion of value, the design was changed to reflect the new decimal currency value – for example, the 2/6d (two shilling and sixpence) Scarlet Robin definitive (issued 21 April 1965) become the new 25c decimal currency value; likewise the £2 (two pounds) Phillip Parker King definitive (issued 26 August 1964) became the new $4 decimal currency value.

 The last base domestic letter rate definitive stamp featuring the monarch appeared on 1 October 1971.
 Since then, the designs of all Australian definitive values have focused on fauna, flora, reptiles, butterflies, marine life, gemstones, paintings, handicrafts, visual arts, community and the like.
-From 1980, a stamp has been issued annually to commemorate the monarch's birthday.
+Due to complaints by royalists about the dropping of the monarch, a stamp has been issued annually since 1980 to commemorate the monarch's birthday.

+Since the 1990s, the increasing commercial focus of Australia Post has led to the design of stamps being more focused on the demands of the commercial market, rather than as a government endorsed view of the national identity.
+Generally stamps have avoided subjects of contemporary political controversy, although in 2019 a stamp commemorating the legalisation of same-sex marriage (following a national postal survey) was released.